 Coupled with some rather clever Siri commands, intuitive curation by Apple Music (a subscription is mandatory if you want the best HomePod experience) and AirPlay 2's stereo mode, Apple's original smart speaker has impressed us with its music-playing skills.

 We've spent a few years getting to know our new musical butler even further – and we recently introduced its new bijou sibling to the fold, too.
 So, if you have a new HomePod (or two) installed in your home – or you've purchased the newest HomePod Mini to run alone or alongside it – read on for some handy tips.
 Get ready to explore the extent of HomePod's skills and all the useful things you can ask Siri to do.

 - Apple HomePod Mini vs HomePod: specs, price and features compared

 - Apple AirPlay 2 - everything you need to know

 Let's kick things off by personalising your HomePod experience.
 You can't rename Siri, but you can give your HomePod or HomePod Mini its own unique name.
 Fire up the Home app, long-press on your HomePod icon, then scroll down – here you'll find a whole list of settings for your HomePod and Siri.
 The first one to change is your HomePod's name and location – this will come in handy if you decide to get multiple 'Pods.

 2. Personalise Siri

 Don't like the sound of Siri's voice?
 Firstly: how rude.
-Secondly: stay on the Details page to change how Apple's AI sounds - you can choose between male or female voices, and pick an American, Australian or British accent for Siri.
+Secondly: stay on the page to change how Apple's AI sounds.
+You can choose between male or female voices, and pick an American, Australian, British, Indian, Irish or South African accent for Siri.